GUIDE 2025

 Image Source: Roadmunk

-A features roadmap shows the timeline for the planned delivery of new features.
-They are ideal for communicating the details of upcoming features with customers and other teams.
+• Features Roadmaps: Outline the timeline for delivering new features.
+They are useful for sharing details of upcoming features with customers and internal teams.

 Conclusion